-- a. be submitted fully assembled (the cube must be "solved"). - b. be able to be disassembled into the 5 individual parts. - c. have individual parts that are: - colored the appropriate color, or - labeled with its appropriate color (e.g., BLUE).
+- a. be submitted fully assembled (the cube must be "solved"). - b. be able to be disassembled into the 5 individual parts. - c. have individual parts that are: - colored the appropriate color, or - labeled with its appropriate color (e.g., write the word BLUE).